VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 ## Commands and Data Transfer Objects

-A typical approach to enabling a user to edit data is to use DTOs: the UI retrieves the data to be edited from the application as a DTO, a user edits the DTO in the UI, the UI sends the modified DTO back to the application, and then the application applies those changes to the data in the database.
+A typical approach to enabling a user to edit data is to use data transfer objects (DTO): the UI retrieves the data to be edited from the application as a DTO, a user edits the DTO in the UI, the UI sends the modified DTO back to the application, and then the application applies those changes to the data in the database.
+For an example of implementing a DTO, see "[Implementing Data Transfer Object in .NET with a DataSet][dtodataset]."

 This approach is data-centric and tends to use standard CRUD operations throughout.
 In the UI, the user performs operations that are essentially